-Robotic manipulation, defined as the capacity for robots to interact with and modify their surroundings, has advanced markedly due to the integration of machine learning techniques \citep{fang2019survey}.
-Among existing methodologies, demonstration learning (also known as imitation learning or behavior cloning) has garnered significant attention for its training efficiency \citep{zhao2023learning}.
-Demonstration learning enables robots to acquire complex manipulation skills by observing human demonstrations, thereby bypassing the need for explicit programming of every action.
+\textbf{Demonstration Learning based Robotic Manipulation}.
+Robotic manipulation has advanced markedly due to the integration of machine learning techniques \cite{fang2019survey}.
+Among existing methodologies, demonstration learning has garnered significant attention for its training efficiency \cite{zhao2023learning}.
 The fundamental premise of demonstration learning is that a human teacher performs a task while the robot records the relevant data, such as sensory inputs, actions, and corresponding outcomes.
-This recorded data is subsequently used to train models that allow the robot to replicate the demonstrated behavior in similar situations \citep{florence2022implicit}.
+This recorded data is subsequently used to train models that allow the robot to replicate the demonstrated behavior in similar situations \cite{florence2022implicit}.

-After continuous efforts paid by the research community, many advanced demonstration learning based policies have been developed, and they can be broadly categorized into two groups, \ie, explicit policies \citep{fu2024mobile} and implicit policies \citep{chi2023diffusion}.
-Among them, explicit policies directly map environment observations to actions, and the policy output is supervised with human demonstration trajectories by computing regression losses \citep{fu2024humanplus}.
-In contrast, implicit policies define the distributions of actions with energy-based models, where predicting the next action is framed as identifying the manipulation trajectory with minimal energy \citep{chi2024universal}.
-This modeling approach allows for the natural representation of multi-modal distributions of manipulation trajectories, as multiple actions can simultaneously be assigned low energies.
-Consequently, some studies suggest implicit policies are more advantageous for robotic manipulation learning \citep{florence2022implicit}.
+Existing demonstration learning policies can be broadly categorized into two groups, \ie, explicit policies \cite{fu2024mobile} and implicit policies \cite{chi2023diffusion}.
+Among them, explicit policies directly map environment observations to actions, and the policy output is supervised with human demonstration trajectories by computing regression losses \cite{fu2024humanplus}.
+By contrast, implicit policies define the distributions of actions with energy-based models, where predicting the next action is framed as identifying the manipulation trajectory with minimal energy \cite{chi2024universal}.
+This modeling approach allows for the natural representation of multi-modal distributions in manipulation trajectories.
+Consequently, some studies suggest implicit policies are more advantageous for robotic manipulation learning \cite{florence2022implicit}.
 Nevertheless, we contend that explicit policies offer faster response speeds due to their simplicity, which is crucial for robotic manipulation.
-In addition, the iterative decoding mechanism inherent in Transformer models is similar to the denoising process in implicit policies, and thus can also handle the multi-modal ambiguity to some extent.
+In addition, the iterative decoding mechanism inherent in Transformer models is similar to the denoising process in implicit policies, and thus can also handle the multi-modal ambiguity in robotic manipulation to some extent.
 Hence, in this work, we develop a fully Transformer-based policy adopting the explicit prediction paradigm.